Employment Opportunity: Faculty Member in Counselor Education

 - Active involvement in professional organizations and service to the profession

-- An earned doctorate or terminal degree from a CACREP accredited program or NASP or APA accredited program.
-And/or have been employed as a full-time faculty member in CACREP accredited program for a minimum of one full academic year before July 1, 2013.
+- An earned doctorate or terminal degree from a CACREP accredited program, and/or have been employed as a full-time faculty member in CACREP accredited program for a minimum of one full academic year before July 1, 2013.
 ABD will be considered with anticipated completion within one year of employment.

 - Strong foundational knowledge of counselor education and the counseling profession